 Speaking Out on Mental Health in Brooklyn

-Facing the Fear Yesterday I was a guest speaker at a mental health panel in Brooklyn.
+Facing the Fear When I was asked to be guest speaker at a mental health panel in Brooklyn.
 I was one of four people invited to speak about our trauma experiences with mental health professionals, and as I looked around the room, I couldn’t help but think, “How on earth did I get here?”
-To say I […]
+To […]

 Healing Out Loud: Writing My Trauma Online